EXERCISE BLUE HAM

 IO93RA88OS.

-The reply would be the Lord Trenchard statue (RAF Cranwell).
+The reply would be Lord Trenchard statue (RAF Cranwell).

-Or if the Maidenhead locator was given as IO91XM01TU
+Or if the Maidenhead locator is given as IO91XM01TU

 the reply would be the Ravens Enclosure (Tower of London).